 It’s important to understand what it means to be introverted

 Contrary to popular opinion, being introverted doesn’t mean “not liking other people”.
-Although it’s true that introverts like to “get their energy” far from the maddening crowd, it doesn’t mean that they are loners.
-An introvert who doesn’t have any contact with other people over a long period of time will get depressed in the same way as others do.
+Although it’s true that introverts like to “get their energy” far from the madding crowd, this doesn’t mean that they are loners.
+An introvert who doesn’t have any contact with other people over a long period of time will get depressed in the same way as other people.
 On the other hand, a shy person feels uncomfortable in situations which require some form of interaction with others.
 So what really is the difference between an introvert and other personality types?
 In her book Quiet, Susan Cain describes introversion as being more sensitive to external stimuli.
 That’s why introverts are regarded as being quiet people; whereas extraverts need a lot of stimuli, for example, music which is turned up loud, in order to have something to react to, the same stimulus in a much smaller quantity is enough for an introvert.
 The interesting thing is that we are born with a certain level of tolerance; it is already possible to test whether a child will be an extrovert or an introvert when the child is only four months old.
 And, contrary to appearances, children who are introverted are the ones who make… more noise.
 When they experience any kind of unpleasant stimulus (for example, loud music or being touched with an ice-cube), they start crying much sooner than other children because they are less tolerant of external stimuli.

 What’s good about being introverted

 Following on from Jung, psychology defines introverts as people who “focus more on what’s happening inside themselves”.
 But that’s not the whole truth.
 Introverts are excellent at observing what’s going on around them.
 They are more aware of subtle signs than their extrovert counterparts.
 And they value quality over quantity in terms of interpersonal relationships (whereas extroverts function best in a crowd), so introverts are excellent listeners.